-This fresh peach ice cream tastes just like biting into a fresh peach!
-No eggs and no cooking needed.
+This fabulous homemade peach ice cream tastes just like biting into a fresh peach!
+No eggs required and no cooking needed.
 It’s simply perfect!

-Just like the strawberry version, this peach ice cream tastes just like eating a fresh peach.
-It’s full of peach flavour and lovely and creamy, without the need for cooking or eggs.
-I think you’ll also love that it’s perfectly scoopable right from the freezer.
+This no cook peach ice cream tastes just like eating a fresh peach.
+It’s full of peach flavour, lovely and creamy and uses no eggs and requires no cooking.
+I think you’ll also love that it’s perfectly scoop-able right from the freezer.

 Whipping Cream: Yes, you really do need to use whipping cream here.
 This is ice cream :)